 Nestled in the Ozark hills, the Current River is often called Missouri’s river jewel.
 But in 2011, the Current was deemed one of the nation’s 10 most endangered rivers, due to the growing number of illegal and unauthorized roads and torn-up trails that rip through the forest and degrade water quality.

 A defining moment for the Ozarks

-This summer, the National Park Service will release a management plan to guide the Current River for the next 20 years.
+Soon, the National Park Service will release a management plan to guide the Current River for the next 20 years.
 We’re pressing National Park Service Director Jonathan Jarvis

 to release a bold new plan that will rehabilitate what’s been damaged and protect the Current for years to come.

 At stake is one of the nation’s best float rivers, where more than 1.3 million visitors retreat each year to hike, swim, fish and paddle.

 The spring-fed Current and Jacks Fork rivers make up the Ozark National Scenic Riverways, our premier national park.
 But today, there’s at least one ATV or SUV road per mile, threatening the recreational experience for families.

 So we’re bringing together anglers, floaters, small businesses, local elected officials and everyday citizens to press the Park Service for bold reform.

 Together, we can win